Getting Started - Financial Freedom for Malaysians!

 • When doing your budget, always take a pay-cut and pay yourself first.
 You can start from 5%, then 10%, then 20%, then maybe it’ll reach 50% someday.
 These pay-cut is very important as it helps you to spend what is left after saving, rather than save what is left after spending.
 A huge mindset shift needed before you can even move onto the next stages.

-• If you’re looking for a easy-to-use Zero-Based Budgeting app, check out You Need a Budget
+• If you’re looking for a easy-to-use Zero-Based Budgeting app, check out Actual

-• I have been personally using YNAB since 2014, except for the days I stopped tracking my finances due to reasons
+• I have been personally using YNAB since 2013 until 2024, except for the days I stopped tracking my finances due to reasons but more recently, I've moved on to Open-Sourced Actual Budget after finding YNAB's getting out of touch with their outrageous pricing strategy

 Stage 2: Beat Down Big Bad Debts